-The state of Ohio has negotiated pricing from Dell, HP and Lenovo for product offerings that support the state standards for PCs.
-The resources listed below will help you identify products for purchase and determine an appropriate procurement vehicle and resellers that can assist you with your purchases.
+The State of Ohio has negotiated pricing from Dell, HP and Lenovo for product offerings that support enterprise standards for desktops and laptops.

 OneSpan Sign is Ohio’s enterprise solution for eSignatures.
 The product is a FedRAMP SaaS (Software as a Service) solution, which offers a standardized approach to cloud security (https://www.fedramp.gov/faqs/).

 For state entities that are interested in implementing eSignature into their business processes, there are two types of costs associated with the service.
 They are as follows:

 Per Transaction Fee: The service is priced at $1.06 per transaction.
 One transaction can include multiple documents, multiple signatures, and multiple people in a workflow.
 There are no additional costs to use add-on features such as multifactor authentication.

 Interval Deliverable Agreement (IDA) Cost: This represents the costs associated with engaging OneSpan Sign professional services to integrate the eSignature solution with agency applications (e.g., API development).
 However, please note that integrations can also be built using internal agency resources or staff augmentation, without engaging OneSpan Sign professional services.